Belgrade: Education

 Belgrade has two state universities and several private institutions of higher education.
-The University of Belgrade, founded in 1808 as a grande école, is the oldest institution of higher learning in Serbia.
+The University of Belgrade, founded in 1808 as the Velika škola, is the oldest institution of higher learning in Serbia.
 Having developed with much of the rest of the city in the 19th century, several university buildings are recognised as forming a constituent part of Belgrade's architecture and cultural heritage.
 With enrolment numbers of nearly 90,000 students, the university is one of Europe's largest.

 The city is also home to 195 primary (elementary) schools and 85 secondary schools.
 The primary school system has 162 regular schools, 14 special schools, 15 art schools, and 4 adult schools, while the secondary school system has 51 vocational schools, 21 gymnasiums, 8 art schools and 5 special schools.
 The 230,000 pupils are managed by 22,000 employees in over 500 buildings, covering around 1.1 e6m2.